paperless-ngx/paperless-ngx/docs/administration.md

 Use this command to re-create document thumbnails.
 Optionally include the ` --document {id}` option to generate thumbnails for a specific document only.

+You may also specify `--processes` to control the number of processes used to generate new thumbnails.
+The default is to utilize a quarter of the available processors.

 ```
 document_thumbnails
 ```